-- Whilst continuing to hold the electrode in place, stabilise the electrode array to minimise movement inside the cochlea. - To limit the risk of migration, the electrode should be further secured.
+- Whilst continuing to hold the electrode in place, stabilise the electrode array to minimise movement inside the cochlea.
+To limit the risk of migration, the electrode should be further - secured.
 The method of fixation, and choice of fixation points, will depend on surgical access and the surgeon's discretion. - Coil the excess proximal electrode lead inside the mastoid cavity under the bony overhangs.
-Pack completely around the electrode in the cochleostomy or round window with an autograft consisting of strips of fascia or pericranium to ensure there are no gaps in the seal.
+Pack completely around the electrode in the round window or cochleostomy with an autograft consisting of strips of fascia or pericranium to ensure there are no gaps in the seal.

-Seal the cochleostomy or round window to avoid an open pathway to the inner ear.
+Seal the round window or cochleostomy to avoid an open pathway to the inner ear.